 Investment properties are properties which are owned to earn rental income or for capital appreciation or for both, but not for sale in the ordinary course of business, use in the production or supply of goods or services or for administrative purposes.
-These include freehold land and leasehold land which in substance is a finance lease held for a currently undetermined future use.
+Freehold land in substance is a finance lease held for a currently undetermined future use.
 Properties that are occupied by the companies in the Group are accounted for as owner-occupied rather than as investment properties.
 Investment properties are measured at cost are accounted for similarly to property, plant and equipment.